 9th Finchley

-With a lack of old records there is no further mention of the Group until they appeared on the 1921 census.
-At that time there were 22 Scouts and one Scouter.
-A year later there were 26 Scouts and 2 Scouters; L H Carpenter being the Scoutmaster and H B Carpenter an Assistant.
+The Group appeared on the 1921 census with 22 Scouts and one leader, thought to be Mr Searle.
+A year later there were 26 Scouts and 2 leaders, now Mr L H Carpenter as the Scoutmaster (SM) and Mr H B Carpenter his assistant.

-In 1923 the number of Scouts had increased to 30 but H B Carpenter was no longer assisting; by 1924 the number of boys was down to 16.
-Shortly after then the Group closed and they do not appear on the next few census returns.
+In 1923 the number of Scouts had increased to 30 but H B Carpenter was no longer assisting.
+By 1924 the number of boys was down to 16 and shortly after the Group closed.

 The next reference to the 9th Finchley appears at the start of 1929.
-In January the District Commissioner states that a new Group is starting and urgently needs leaders and a month later the application for registration is approved.
-During the same month warrants are approved for Mr H Pullen and Miss D Stevens as Scoutmaster and Assistant Cub Master respectively.
+In January, the District Commissioner announced that a new Group was starting, sponsored by St Luke’s Church and in urgent need of leaders.
+A month later the application for registration was approved and during the same month warrants were approved for Mr H Pullen and Miss D Stevens as Scoutmaster and Assistant Cub Master respectively.

-Over the next couple of years the number of Cubs dropped dramatically and in 1933 they closed down.
-However, the Scout numbers held steady and the annual District report says they are making good general progress and despite not holding a summer camp, they had held several weekend ones.
+Over the next couple of years the number of Cubs dropped dramatically and in 1933 the Pack closed down.
+However, the Scout Troop continued and the annual District report said “they are making good general progress and despite not holding a summer camp they had held several weekend ones”.

 Apart from census returns over the next three years, no other references have been found until they are mentioned in the programme for the official opening of the Camping Ground in 1936.
 Jointly with the 6th Finchley they perform an arena display called ‘Grand Opening of the Bath’.
 The Rev. G K Hackett, the vicar at St Luke’s is recorded as the Group Scoutmaster but it is not known when he took on that role.

-The Troop had a very good spell over the next few years; during 1936 they gained 50 proficiency badges and held a summer camp in Lynton, Devon.
-During 1937 they held several weekend camps, a summer camp at Seaford and won the Cadogan Shield.
+The Troop had a very good spell over the next few years.
+During 1936 they gained 50 proficiency badges and held a summer camp in Lynton, Devon and during 1937 they held several weekend camps, a summer camp at Seaford and won the Cadogan Shield.
 By 1938 the number of Scouts had increased to more than 20 and the number of leaders to 3, including John Denyer as the Scoutmaster.

-After the start of the Second World War there is no further mention of the Group apart from a notice saying that John Denyer had been killed in 1943 while on active service with the RAF.
+After the start of the Second World War there is no further mention of the Group apart from a notice saying that John Denyer, who had moved on to be a leader with the 2nd Finchley, had been killed in 1943 while on active service with the RAF.

 With no census returns being available again until 1943 it is not possible to say exactly when the Group closed.